-Visiting cultural triangle is minimum 2 days affair but with a tight schedule and if you like to explore the cultural triangle in the normal pace with a bit of leisure you need to allocate 3 days minimum.
-Venturing on a cultural triangle tour is an interesting thing to do because it allows you to see remnants of a well-developed culture in the past.
+Visiting the cultural triangle is a minimum 2 days affair but with a tight schedule and if you like to explore the cultural triangle at a normal pace with a bit of leisure you need to allocate 3 days minimum.
+Venturing on a cultural triangle tour such as 4 days Sri Lanka cultural triangle tour is an interesting thing to do because it allows you to see remnants of a well-developed culture in the past.

 Dambulla, Polonnaruwa, Sigiriya in one day tour – how to travel